pftrax/pftrax-core/README.md

-# rimauswap-core
+# pftrax-core
-Core contracts repository for the RimauSwap dex.
+Core contracts repository for the PF Trax DEX.